Islamic Architecture in Spain: Moorish and Arab History

 St. Mary’s Cathedral in Granada reflects the intertwining of Islamic and Christian influences during a revolutionary period in Spain’s history.
 Following the conquest of Granada by Catholic monarchs in the 15th century, the cathedral was conceived as a blend of the existing mosque’s Arabic elements and new Christian decorations.

 The royal chapels within the cathedral serve as the resting place for monarchs Ferdinand and Isabella, featuring unique architectural masterpieces with intricate wooden carvings.
-Legend has it that the cathedral was decided to build it after hearing a nightingale’s song while contemplating the mosque’s ruins.
+Legend has it that the decision to build the cathedral was taken after hearing a nightingale’s song while contemplating the mosque’s ruins.

 6. Alcazaba, Malaga

-The Islamic influence is evident throughout the Alcazaba, notably at the Puerta de las Columnas, where a horseshoe archway and the inner citadel showcase distinctive architectural elements.
-The southern pavilion’s Taifa Palace introduces Caliphal arches at its entrance, adorned with intricate Arabesque decorations.
+The Islamic influence is obvious throughout the Alcazaba, notably at the Puerta de las Columnas, where a horseshoe archway and the inner citadel are some of the distinctive architectural elements.
+The southern pavilion’s Taifa Palace has beautiful arches at its entrance, all carved with intricate Arabesque decorations too.

-The Nasrid palace further captivates with its patios adorned with reflective pools beneath an open sky, complemented by original tiled paving.
-Exploring the Alcazaba offers a journey through time, allowing visitors to appreciate the rich architectural and cultural heritage left by various civilizations in this remarkable fortress overlooking the Mediterranean.
+The Nasrid palace has several patios surrounded by reflective pools beneath the open sky.
+Exploring the Alcazaba is really a journey through time, which allows you to appreciate the rich architectural and cultural heritage left by various civilizations in this beautiful fortress overlooking the Mediterranean.

 7. Torre del Oro, Seville

-Seville’s Torre del Oro graces the shores of the Guadalquivir River, adorned with palm trees, and dating back to the early 1200s, a creation of the Almohad Moors.
-Originally designed as a defense against river invaders, the Golden Tower has evolved into a cherished landmark in modern-day Seville.
+Seville’s Torre del Oro graces the shores of the Guadalquivir River and is lined with palm trees.
+It dates back to the early 1200s and was a creation of the Almohad Moors.
+Originally designed as a defense against river invaders, the Golden Tower has evolved into one of the most important landmarks in modern-day Seville.

 8. The Real Alcázar, Seville